LiJiefei/TWTM/README.md

 ```
 ./src/twtm est demo/twtm.demo.input src/setting.txt 10 demo/model
 ```
+Some model training parameters are set in the file "setting.txt".

 ###Inference:<br/>
 There are two methods to inference a new document's topic distribution. <br/>